 ABLE was created mainly to verify the Link Layer RTL of Bluetooth.
 So, I modeled the TB as a host and created a TLM functional model in UVM for Link Layer.
 TB was using HCI [Host Controller Interface] as a TLM interface to connect and interact with the Link Layer functional model.

 All the Link Layer compliance and HCI tests were modeled using UVM sequences.
 LL-TS[Link Layer Test-suite and HCI-TS[Host Controller Test-suite] were calling those virtual UVM sequences.

 Also, we added necessary adapters [BFMs] to replace the functional model by RTL DUT at one end, as most of the DUTs use standard bus interfaces like AHB.
 One can configure the DUT adapter and use it with any interface.
 So, the DUT sequences remain the same at the top level.
 Smartly we had the facility to create a UVM register model for the DUT and capture the DUT status and reference/received data through backdoor access.

 You can’t sell a VIP which has more bugs than the DUT.
 Eventually, your customer will end up finding bugs in VIP rather than verifying their DUT.
-So, verification strategy is critical for the success of your VIP.
+So, the verification strategy is critical for the success of your VIP.

 As shown in the above figure, the VIP provider should provide all necessary things:

 - Executable verification plan which maps all the coverage data

 - Run scripts that can run regression and back-annotate the coverage data to verification plan, Regression test-suite that runs all the compliance tests